 Promised Land State Park

 Promised Land State Park was one of the earliest state parks officially designated by the Commonwealth of Pennsylvania.
-It opened in 1905 with a campground for visitors to stay at while they enjoyed the forests and lake.
+It opened in 1905 with a campground where visitors enjoying the forests and lake could stay.
 In the 1930s, as part of recovery from the Great Depression, facilities and roads were added to the park by Civilian Conservation Corps (CCC).
 The Masker Museum, offering free admission, shares their story with visitors today, as well as natural history displays, a native plant garden and bird observation area.

 Stop by the museum or the park office to learn more about the family fishing program which makes loaner poles, bait, and tackle available.
 You'll find a boat rental concession off of PA 390, just south of the Day Use Area, open Memorial Day through Labor Day, as well as a combined total of five boat launches on the main Promised Land Lake and the Lower Lake.
 Note that the two lakes are not connected for boat traffic, and electric motors only are allowed.
 If you're looking to enjoy some sun and sand, the main lake has two beaches at the Day Use Area and Pickerel Point.
 Explore 50 miles of hiking trails, including the loop around Conservation Island as well as the Bruce Lake Trail, leading to a natural glacial lake.
 After a full day in the fresh air, refuel with a hearty meal at Promised Land Inn Bar & Restaurant.